-- Strong academic proposals and/or research projects
+Strong academic proposals and/or research projects

-- Genuine desire to learn more about the USA and to share aspects of British culture
+Genuine desire to learn more about the USA and to share aspects of British culture

-- Plans to further the Fulbright mission and give back to the UK upon returning
+Plans to further the Fulbright mission and give back to the UK upon returning

 Choosing an Award

-Selection committees and interview panels will be looking for clear reasons for selecting your US university preference.
+If you have chosen the Independent Placement model, selection committees and interview panels will be looking for clear reasons for selecting your US university preference.
 We expect candidates to conduct a thorough university search and to identify institutions that are a strong fit for their academic, personal and professional goals.

-- Academic, professional and extracurricular accomplishments
+Academic, professional and extracurricular accomplishments

-- Three referee nominations
+Three referee nominations

 The online application requires you to upload the following required documents:

-- Scanned passport photo page
+Scanned passport photo page

-- Official final and/or interim transcripts
+Official final and/or interim transcripts

-- US university admission letter (if applicable)
+US university admission letter (if applicable)

-- Creative writing or artwork sample (if applicable)
+Creative writing or artwork sample (if applicable)

 This is a required part of the application for all applicants, and your application will be considered incomplete without it.
-Please follow the link above to access the form.

 We may accept applications from individuals with a 2:2 overall result in some exceptional cases.
 We will evaluate these applications separately and on a case by case basis will determine if the application will be included in the competition.

-University and graduate programme application guidance is available from our EducationUSA advising centre.
+If you have chosen the self-placed track, University and graduate programme application guidance is available from our EducationUSA advising centre.
 You do not need to have applied to a US university before submitting your Fulbright application, but must receive an offer of admissions from the institution(s) nominated in your proposal to receive your Fulbright grant if successful.